Last update: 02-07-2018 - older versions

 Examples of the implementation of new DAB+ logo can be viewed here: http://www.digitalradio.de/index.php/de/haendlerbereich.
 Download the Press Release.

-Under the motto "As clear as if I were there", the ARD started a nationwide marketing campaign for DAB+ together with Deutschlandradio and other partners on May 2nd.
-This includes TV commercials, which are shown in the first and third programmes as well as on numerous online channels.
+Under the motto "As clear as if I were there", the ARD has a nationwide marketing campaign for DAB+ together with Deutschlandradio and other partners.
+This includes TV commercials as well as on numerous online channels.
 In the ARD, with Deutschlandradio and private broadcasters are broadcasting various radio adspots.
-In addition, there are print and online motifs on the new website www.dabplus.de, on which the new campaign can be seen and heard.
-The uniform overall appearance has been the most extensive since the introduction of DAB+ six years ago.
+In addition, there are print and online motifs on the new website www.dabplus.de.

 Last update: 05-08-2016 - older versions